 A. Yes.
 If you do not have a background in women’s and gender studies, you could take graduate-level courses in the field.
 While there’s no guarantee that taking such courses would guarantee your admission into our doctoral program, it would strengthen your application.
 If you have a master’s degree in WGS, you might consider taking master’s-level courses in another field, like English or Sociology; doing so could strengthen your application, especially if you can connect these courses with your projected concentration and professional goals.

 Q. I don't have a master's degree, but I do have a bachelor's degree.
 May I apply to the doctoral program without a master's degree?

-Q. I have not completed my master's degree, but it will be completed soon-before the fall semester.
-May I apply to the doctoral program now, or must I wait until my master's degree is officially granted?
+Q. I have not completed my master's degree, but it will be completed before the admitting semester.
+May I apply to the doctoral program before I complete my master's degree?

 A. Yes!
-We encourage you to apply now!
-Since you are currently working on and anticipate finishing your master's degree soon, you are very welcome to apply.
+We encourage you to apply!
+Since you are currently working on and anticipate finishing your master's degree before enrolling in our program, you are very welcome to apply.